-Plan Features Network Amounts Non-Network Amounts Annual Deductible ■ Individual. \$1,350 \$2,100 ■ Family (not to exceed the Individual amount for all Covered Persons in a family). \$2,700 \$4,200 Annual Out-of-Pocket Maximum ■ Individual. \$6,550 \$8,000 ■ Family (not to exceed the Individual amount for all Covered Persons in a family). \$7,900 \$16,000 The Annual Deductible does apply toward the Out-of-Pocket Maximum for any Covered Health Services.
+Plan Features Network Amounts Non-Network Amounts Annual Out-of-Pocket Maximum ■ Individual. \$6,550 \$8,000 Family (not to exceed the Individual amount for all Covered Persons in a family). \$7,900 \$16,000 The Annual Deductible does apply toward the Out-of-Pocket Maximum for any Covered Health Services.
+Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Out-of- Pocket Maximum.
+The Annual Out-of-Pocket Maximum applies to all Covered Health Services under the Plan, including Covered Health Services provided in Section 15, Outpatient Prescription Drugs .
 Lifetime Maximum Benefit There is no dollar limit to the amount the Plan will pay for essential Benefits during the entire period you are enrolled in this Plan.
-Unlin nited Generally the following are considered to be essential benefits under the Patient Protection and Affordable Care Act: Ambulatory patient services; emergency services, hospitalization; maternity and newborn care; mental health and substance-related and addictive disorders services (including behavioral health treatment); prescription drug products;

-Plan Features Network Amounts Non-Network Amounts rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services (including oral and vision care).
+Unlin nited Generally the following are considered to be essential benefits under the Patient Protection and Affordable Care Act: Ambulatory patient services; emergency services, hospitalization; maternity and newborn care; mental health and substance-related and addictive disorders services (including behavioral health treatment); prescription drug products; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services (including oral and vision care).